23.1 How our liability will be determined

 (i) we are excused from liability because the Damage was caused or contributed to by the negligence or other wrongful act or omission of the injured or deceased passenger or the person claiming compensation; or

 (ii) we discover the person who received the advanced payment was not entitled to it.

 23.6 Other important information

-(a) The Contract, and any exclusions and limits of liability, applies to our agents, employees and representatives in the same way as they apply to us and so the total amount you can recover from them will not exceed the total amount you could recover from us.
+(a) These Conditions of Carriage and any other Applicable Conditions, together with any exclusions and limits of liability, applies to our agents, employees and representatives in the same way as they apply to us and so the total amount you can recover from them will not exceed the total amount you could recover from us

 (b) Nothing in these Conditions of Carriage: